There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 The Island in the Sky Visitor Center is 32 miles from Moab, a 40 minute drive.
 It will take longer to actually get into the park and if it’s really busy, there may be a wait to even get in the park.

 I’m going to list this itinerary for one day in Canyonlands in the order I would recommend doing it, starting nice and early.
-One thing to note, is that I hate when the sun is blasting in my eyes so it’s basically planned around that.

 Instead of starting the day at Mesa Arch, I’m ending it there.
 It’s basically the west side of the road (right on your way in) in Island in the sky in the morning and the east side of the road (left on your way in) in the afternoon.

-This visit to Canyonlands in one day will have lots of hiking but it won’t have anything strenuous (like the Gooseberry Trail.)
+This visit to Canyonlands in one day will have lots of hiking but it won’t have anything strenuous (like the Gooseberry Trail).
 It is a lot of shorter hikes that can always be switched around or out for a longer hike.

 Shafer Trail Overlook